LaWebcapsule/directus9/docs/reference/system/panels.md

 ## List Panels

-List all panels that exist in Directus.
+List all panels that exist in Directus9.

 ### Query Parameters